AKhotoolev/conscheme/README.md

 # conscheme

+Conscheme is a fairly complete R5RS implementation in Go with some important features missing: syntax-rules and full numeric tower.

+## Background

 Conscheme was a project to write a Scheme implementation in Google's Go language.
 The project was led by Per Odlund and Göran Weinholt, who were at the time master students at Chalmers University of Technology in Gothenburg, Sweden.
 It was done as part of the Frontiers of Programming Language Technology course in the spring of 2011.

-Conscheme is a fairly complete R5RS implementation with some important features missing: syntax-rules and full numeric tower.
-It should be noted that there's nothing about Go that prevents us from providing call/cc: it is missing because our implementation of apply previously prevented us from copying our stack.

 ## Current status